 |Panasonic GX8||Y||stereo||mono||Y||-||micro||2.0||Y||Y||-||Panasonic GX8|

 It is notable that the E-M1 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D3000 does not offer wifi capability.

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the D3000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M1 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the D3000 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D3000 was succeeded by the Nikon D3100.
+Both the D3000 and the E-M1 II have been discontinued, but can regularly be found used on eBay.
+The D3000 was replaced by the Nikon D3100, while the E-M1 II was followed by the Olympus E-M1 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.